Last updated: June 18, 2026

 Special education, IEPs, and 504 plans

-If your child’s disability affects school, write to the school and ask for an evaluation.
-Ask for a stamped copy, email receipt, or other proof of the date.
-Schools can consider special education services through an IEP, or disability accommodations through a 504 plan.
-California’s CDE safeguards explain parent rights in special education.
+If your child’s disability affects school, send a written request for an evaluation to the school.
+Ask for proof of the date, such as an email receipt or stamped copy.
+Schools can consider special education services through an IEP or disability accommodations through a 504 plan.

 Reality check: Verbal requests get lost.
 Use written requests, save emails, bring records, and ask the school to explain any denial in writing.